mumble-voip/mumble-www/hugo/content/blog/2020-10-01-hacktoberfest.md

 The [**help wanted** label](https://github.com/mumble-voip/mumble/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) also contains tickets for which we would welcome contributions.
 These may be more difficult or more effort though.

 But the event is not limited to these tickets.
 In fact not even limited to tickets at all.
 Any created Pull Request is eligible as a contribution unless marked as invalid or spam.
-Please see the project website for specifics.
+Please see the event website for specifics.

-In general we welcome contributions, and if you are unsure of how you can best spend your time with us, or whether to invest time into a specific solution feel free to comment on tickets and feature requests, create a ticket for discussion, create draft pull request laying out a design and concept, or reaching out to us in chat.
+In general we welcome contributions.
+If you are unsure of how you can best spend your time with us, or whether to invest time into a specific solution, feel free to comment on tickets and feature requests, create a ticket for discussion, create draft pull request laying out a design and concept, or reaching out to us in chat.

 Good luck and have fun!